Does your child struggle to tolerate a wide range of foods, despite trying every trick in the book?

 And if your child needs help with their eating skills, an SOS-trained* Occupational Therapist

 can assist them in developing normal eating behaviours.
-Leona Brennan and Lisa Hughes are
+Lisa Hughes is

 trained in the SOS feeding program.
 For an appointment please call 9913 3823.